SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise01/README.md

 This helps us to use the command, `cds new`, in the next step to create a new project.

 ### Already done for the TechEd session.
 Proceed to Step 4 of this exercise.
-3. Execute `cds new` command to create a new project by providing the project name as a parameter.
+3. Execute `cds init` command to create a new project by providing the project name as a parameter.
 Here, let us use `cloud-sample-spaceflight-node` as the project name.
 ```
-cds new cloud-sample-spaceflight-node
+cds init cloud-sample-spaceflight-node
 ```
 We will be prompted to select the modules that the project will require.
 Select the following modules: database and service modules by clicking arrow keys and space bar as shown below.